Reds vs. Padres Player Props Betting Odds

 |5

-Bet on player props for Jonathan India, Nick Senzel or other Reds players with DraftKings Sportsbook.
+Bet on player props for Jonathan India, Jake Fraley or other Reds players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!